tandrewnichols/vim-determined/README.md

 ## Overview

 Vim 8 added asynchronous terminal support via `term_start`, and it's _really neat_.
 Except it's a _pain_ to use.
 I basically have to do `:h term_start` every time I think I might want to use it.
 But it seems like it wasn't really intended to be used directly, since there's no command for it.
 You have to invoke it with `:call term_start`.
-I could've made a simple command like `:Term cmd { args }` but that's annoying to type every time, so instead, this plugin exposes the `determined#command` function, which should call in your vim config setup (e.g. in vimrc).
+I could've made a simple command like `:Term cmd { args }` but that's annoying to type every time, so instead, this plugin exposes the `determined#command` function, which you should call in your vim config setup (e.g. in vimrc).
 This function will create commands for you that wrap specific invocations of `:call term_start` to make it easy to use.
 For example, here are the current commands I'm creating in my setup via `determined#command`:

 ```vim
 " Example: